Michael-S/tempest/README.md

     project.
 In order to make it work, I had to download the source, build a copy, and use that.
 I compiled it and copied the compiled `tinygo` executable over the original in `/usr/local/lib/tinygo/bin`.
+    The `tinygo version` command still reports 0.28.1, but there must have been commits on the main branch that fixed a compilation bug.
+    - Mike
 - Standard C development tools (make, a C compiler, etc).
 - The `bpf_asm` command, included in the linux kernel source tree.
 - capnp (command line tool) version 0.8 or later.